-What is an information text
+What is an informational text

 Requirements for the information material

-Types of information text
+Types of informational text

 Articles are divided into several types:

-Structure of the information article
+Structure of an informative article

 The text must meet the following criteria:

-- credibility and truthfulness;
+- authenticity and truthfulness;

 - clear presentation in accessible language;